jainpranjal007/imu_and_cali/README.md

 <br>
 you can easily get the explanation of code using chatgpt or any ai let's start with the correct order of things and not waste our time
 <br>

+you can list the usb port using ls /dev/ttyUSB* -> generally it will show /dev/ttyUSB0

 <h3>workspace setup</h3>
 mkdir -p ~/ros2_ws/src
 cd ~/ros2_ws/src